Microsoft Power BI is a cloud-based business analytics service that gives you a single view of your most critical business data.

 - the associated Client Secret

-You will need to register a client application.
-The main steps are as follows:
+You will need to register a client application with the right permissions.
+The main steps are as follows (Azure interface may differ):

 - (optional) In your Azure Active Directory, create a “generic” user that will be used as a service account for Power BI